 The only entry/exit point by air in Nepal is the Tribhuvan International Airport.
 There are numerous international flights that will bring you to Nepal.
 Similarly, there are a number of land entry and exit points as well.
 Kakarvitta, Nepalgunj, Birgunj, Bhairahawa, Dhangadi, and Mahendranagar are the land entry points at the Nepal-India border.
 Similarly, Kerung is the entry/exit point at the Nepal-Tibet border.
 The railway from Jayanagar in India to Raxaul in Nepal and bus routes also connect Nepal and India.
 There are no other ways to enter/exit Nepal as it is a landlocked country.

-The Asian countries like Tibet, Bhutan, India, and Myanmar are countries near Nepal.
+The Asian countries like Tibet, Bhutan and Sikkim in India are countries near Nepal.
 Most of these places are connected by land and are easily accessible via both land and air.
 If you are looking for a multi-country trip then, you can easily look at our packages.
-Most of these packages include Nepal, Tibet, Bhutan, India, and Myanmar.
+Most of these packages include Nepal, Tibet, Bhutan and Sikkim in India.
 All of these countries have shared a few cultural and religious beliefs.
 You can enjoy traveling through high mountains and cultural magnificence.
 You can also customize the trips easily and make necessary changes to your itinerary on the multi-country trips.